 Katharine Hamerton, PhD, is Associate Professor of History in the Department of Humanities, History, and Social Sciences at Columbia College Chicago.
-Dr. Hamerton received her BA (Honors) degree in History and English Literature from the University of Manitoba, and her MA and PhD degrees in History from the University of Chicago.
-She joined the Department of Humanities, History, and Social Sciences in August 2005, where her teaching includes “The French Revolution,” and “Taste and Consumption in French History: Honors.”
+She received her BA (Honors) degree in History and English Literature from the University of Manitoba, and her MA and PhD degrees in History from the University of Chicago.
+After teaching for two years as an Assistant Professor in the History Department at what was then Southwest Missouri State University (today Missouri State University), she joined the Department of Humanities, History, and Social Sciences in 2005, where her teaching has included Medieval Europe, the Women’s and Gender Studies research/internship capstone, the French Revolution, and “Taste and Consumption in French History: Honors.”
+During a year-long sabbatical in 2011-12, she was a Visiting Scholar in the Department of History at Duke University, during which period she developed the idea for her current book project, “The Appetites of the Soul.”

 Contact Dr. Hamerton: